ljharris1214/tidy_data_project/README.md

-##Human Activity Recognition Using Smartphones Dataset Analysis
+##Readme - Human Activity Recognition Using Smartphones Dataset Analysis

 This readme file is intended to explain the script, not the original data set.